FAQs

 Q. Do I need a booking?

-A. As of October 2023, bookings are needed for all visitors to the Tongariro Alpine Crossing.
+A. As of October 2024, bookings are needed for all visitors to the Tongariro Alpine Crossing.
 Booking can be made through an online booking system.
-There is no cost for bookings during the 2023/2024 season.
+There is no cost for bookings during the 2024 / For 2025 season. we will provide an update once we have confirmation from Department of Conservation.

 Q. Do I need a shuttle?